open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 ### Nvidia Technologies

 NVIDIA provides the necessary technologies to replace the existing Lidar-based navigation solutions.
-This is made possible by fully leveraging the power of NVIDIA's GPU and the Isaac ROS & Perceptor SDKs.
+This is made possible by leveraging the power of NVIDIA's GPU and the Isaac ROS & Perceptor SDKs.

 TODO Table for 1:1 Nvidia replaces to make this possible.